liam-wiltshire/talks/machinelearning/content.md

 class: section-title-c middle center noheader

 # 100%
-### Percentage of talks where Liam hasn't done a live demo
+### Percentage of previous talks where Liam hasn't done a live demo

 ???

+- I don't do live demos - I don't trust the computer to not do something stupid

 ---